eugenielm/EugeniesPics/README.md

 EugeniesPics
 ==========

-'EugeniesPics' is a photography gallery website (WIP!), whose backend is implemented with Ruby on Rails - the frontend will be implemented using React.
+'EugeniesPics' is a dynamic photography gallery website.
+The backend is implemented with Ruby on Rails and the frontend with ReactJS (using Wepback).

+A Puma webserver is used instead of the default RoR webserver bacause it's single threaded (which is fine in development).
+However Puma is better suited for production since it can handle multiple requests concurrently.

+Nota Bene: this Puma webserver is configured to listen on port 3001.

 More about Ruby on Rails web framework: http://guides.rubyonrails.org/